ricardobranco777/xhash/README.md

 `xhash -sha512 -sha256 $HOME`

-* To hash /etc/password with all algorithms except those of 128 & 160 bits

-`xhash -all -128 -160 /etc/passwd`

 # Output format

 The output format is the same as OpenSSL's *dgst* command.
 It may be changed with the _*-bsd*_ option to support the format used by FreeBSD's *md5*, *sha1*, et al; NetBSD's *digest*, or the _*-gnu*_ option to support the format used by *md5sum* and friends.